Reknit Revolution is a project by designer, maker and researcher Amy Twigger Holroyd.

-The treatments are showcased in the Reknit Spectrum, a large-scale installation which forms a key part of Amy’s solo exhibition Units of Possibility: The Reknit Revolution at Rugby Art Gallery & Museum.
-The exhibition opens from 24 June to 2 September 2017, and will then tour to the Knitting & Stitching Show in London and Harrogate in Autumn 2017.
+The treatments are showcased in the Reknit Spectrum, a large-scale installation which formed a key part of Amy’s solo exhibition Units of Possibility: The Reknit Revolution.
+The exhibition, supported by Rugby Art Gallery & Museum, tours to the Knitting & Stitching Show in London and Harrogate in autumn 2017.

-To coincide with the exhibition, instructions for three key techniques – replace cuff, stitch-hack and cardiganise – are available on this site.
+To coincide with the exhibition, instructions for three key techniques – replace cuff, stitch-hack and cardiganise – were launched on this site.
 They include step-by-step animations, examples of existing projects, instructional videos, guidance on design and top tips.